 Fortunately, they had a bed available and the appropriate steps were taken in order to secure placement for Brianna.
 Her guardian agreed to take Brianna directly to the hospital where the she stayed for seven days.
 Fairfax administered medication to treat the psychosis, depression, and anxiety symptoms that Brianna was experiencing.
 Brianna participated in group therapy with an emphasis on coping skills.

 After 10 days Brianna returned home, the volume on the voices was turned down, her sleep was improved, and she was feeling that the group experience at the hospital had been especially effective.

-However, an individual who experiences significant trauma, a chaotic childhood and a drug addicted parent, faces some serious challenges to ongoing stability.
+However, as an individual who has experienced significant trauma, a chaotic childhood and a drug addicted parent, Brianna faced some serious challenges with ongoing stability.

 The Compass Health CPIT team was again involved with this young woman just 10 days after her hospitalization.

-Although there had been some visible changes, there was also the disturbing presence of ongoing suicidal intent with a plan to end her life.
+Although there had been some visible changes, Brianna had ongoing suicidal thoughts.
 To complicate matters, her guardian was going out of town for four days and could not guarantee her safety.